aragentum/django-libreoffice-converter/README.md

 # django-libreoffice-converter
-An example Django service that converts files into multiple workers using LibreOffice or OpenOffice
+An example Django service that converts files into multiple workers using LibreOffice or OpenOffice.